 Clinical studies suggest a link between Lipitor and type-2 diabetes in women.
 Lipitor lawsuits are common (over 1,000 have been filed so far), and many more are expected in the future.
 These lawsuits allege that Pfizer knew about the possible side effects of Lipitor but failed to warn the public.

-Prozac has been the subject of a number of lawsuits.
+Prozac has been the subject of several lawsuits.
 In one well-known case, Eli Lily faced a lawsuit arising from the behavior of a Prozac user who murdered his co-workers and then committed suicide.
-Eli LIly has paid tens of millions of dollars in settlements over claims involving similar mood disturbances and irrational behavior.
+Eli Lily has paid tens of millions of dollars in settlements over claims involving similar mood disturbances and irrational behavior.
 Other lawsuits have claimed that Prozac causes birth defects.

 These lawsuits typically claim that the doctor failed to appropriately examine or consider the patient’s substance abuse history before prescribing the drug to them.
 Xanax overdose deaths have generated many wrongful death lawsuits.